stolsvik/mats/mats-impl-jms/src/main/java/com/stolsvik/mats/impl/jms/SessionCachingProvider.md

 * ..
 And even if the last Session is released, the Connection (and the Sessions of it) shall live on

-## MatsFactory, Endpoints, Stages - StageProcessors
+## Endpoints, Stages - StageProcessors

 * The actual processing part is the StageProcessor - this is the one that needs a JMS Session, and will make a consumer and producers off of it.